 For more native flowers that attract bees in your region, see our list of the best plants to attract bees.

 If you veer off the course of native plants, just remember that single flowers are better for bees and other pollinators than double flowers.
-Double flowers have more petals, which makes them a lovely sight to behold, but it also makes them produce less pollen than single flowers and sometimes none at all.
+Double flowers have more petals, which makes them a lovely sight, but it also makes them produce less pollen.
 Even when double flowers produce pollen, bees have a hard time getting to it because all the petals get in their way.

 2. Plant a variety of flowers

-Variety is the spice of life, and it’s the key to a successful bee garden, too.
+Variety is the spice of life, and it’s also the key to a successful bumblebee garden.
 Lots of different colors, flower shapes, and bloom times will bring in more bees and make them stick around.

-A variety of bright colors catches passing bees’ eyes.
+Plant an array of bright colors.
 Bees know that colorful flowers mean nectar is nearby.
-Because of how their eyes work, the colors they see best are white, yellow, blue, purple, and violet.
+Because of how their eyes work, the colors they see best are:

-A variety of flower shapes allows more bee species to feed in your garden.
-Different bee species have different tongue shapes, and they extract nectar and pollen in their own ways.
+Plant a variety of flower shapes.
+This allows more bee species to feed amongst your garden plants.
+Different species of bees have different tongue shapes, and they extract nectar and pollen in their own ways.
 The more flower shapes you have in your garden, the more bee species you’re accommodating.

-A variety of blooming seasons brings bees to your garden year-round.
-If you only have flowers that bloom in spring, bees will lose interest in your garden once those flowers fade.
+Plant a wide range of plants with different blooming seasons.
+This will bring bees to your garden year-round.
+If you only have flowers that bloom in spring, bees will lose interest in your garden plants once those flowers fade.
 Make your garden a mix of flowers that bloom in early spring, late spring, summer, early fall, late fall — even winter if that’s possible in your climate.

 3. Arrange flowers in clumps

 Bees are more likely to take notice of a big group of flowers clumped together than one flower on its own.
-Planting flowers close together also makes your garden easier for bees to navigate because they have to travel only a short distance between one food source and the next.
+Plant flowers close together to make your garden easier for bees to navigate because they have to travel only a short distance between one food source and the next.